Search waiting | Matsusada Precision

 The combination of the ionization section, analyzer section, and sample introduction section is called Q-TOF, MALDI-TOF, LC-TOF, GC-TOF, and other instruments.
 There are also instruments such as MS/MS in which two mass spectrometers are connected in series with a collision cell.

-Mass spectrometers are configured with various combinations of ion sources and mass analyzers, each with unique power requirements.
-Consequently, the power supplies for these instruments demand specific performance characteristics.
-To ensure high analytical accuracy, power supplies used in mass spectrometry must provide exceptional stability and ultra-low noise.
-In particular, the high-voltage power supply used in the mass separation section requires very high performance.
+Mass spectrometers utilize various combinations of ion sources and analyzers, each demanding specific power characteristics.
+To ensure high analytical accuracy, the power supplies must deliver exceptional stability and ultra-low noise.
+The high-voltage power supplies used in the mass analyzer section, in particular, are critical for precise ion separation and detection.

 This image explains K12-R series and JB series.